Islamic ethics

 Islamic ethics (أخلاق إسلامية) is the "philosophical reflection upon moral conduct" with a view to defining "good character" and attaining the "pleasure of God" (raza-e Ilahi).
 It is distinguished from "Islamic morality", which pertains to "specific norms or codes of behavior".

 It took shape as a field of study or an "Islamic science" (ʿIlm al-Akhlaq), gradually from the 7th century and was finally established by the 11th century.
 Although it was considered less important than sharia and fiqh "in the eyes of the ulama" (Islamic scholars) "moral philosophy" was an important subject for Muslim intellectuals.

-Many scholars consider it shaped as a successful amalgamation of the Qur'anic teachings, the teachings of Muhammad, the precedents of Islamic jurists (see Sharia and Fiqh), the pre-Islamic Arabian tradition, and non-Arabic elements (including Persian and Greek ideas) embedded in or integrated with a generally Islamic structure.
-Although Muhammad's preaching produced a "radical change in moral values based on the sanctions of the new religion ... and fear of God and of the Last Judgment"; the tribal practice of Arabs did not completely die out.
-Later Muslim scholars expanded the religious ethic of the Qur'an and Hadith in immense detail.
+Many scholars consider it shaped as a successful amalgamation of the Quranic teachings, the teachings of Muhammad, the precedents of Islamic jurists (see sharia and fiqh), the pre-Islamic Arabian tradition, and non-Arabic elements—including Persian and Greek ideas—embedded in or integrated with a generally Islamic structure.
+Although Muhammad's preaching produced a: "radical change in moral values based on the sanctions of the new religion [...] and fear of God and of the Last Judgment"; the tribal practice of Arabs did not completely die out.
+Later Muslim scholars expanded the religious ethic of the Quran and Hadith in immense detail.